 Teachers use results from the PWA, Accucess, and Exact Path to monitor student progress in writing, reading, and math.
-During region meetings, teachers and administrators review student results and make decisions for next steps in reteaching and remediation.
+During school site meetings and scheduled on-site collaboration time, teachers and administrators review student results and make decisions for next steps in reteaching and remediation.
 English learner students receive both integrated and designated instruction to help increase their language proficiency.
 Results from the ELPAC assessment help inform instruction of EL students.
 Appropriate accommodations and modifications are made for students on a Section 504 Plan and/or Individualized Education Plan (IEP).